AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

 We used grid search to find the best hyperparameters.
 The hyperparameters that ended up being the best were a maximum depth of 20 as well as using forests of 100 trees.

-We used a couple of metrics to score our models, mean absolute error (MAE), root mean squared error (RMSE), and R^2.
-All of our scoring statistics improved drastically.
+We used a couple of metrics to score our models, mean absolute error (MAE) and R^2.
+Both of our scoring statistics improved drastically.

 | Metric                      | Baseline Model | Final Model  |
 |-----------------------------|---------------|-------------|